idrinth-api-bench/issues/README.md

 ### Middlewares

-Middlewares use an absolute file path to be loaded. the following characters will be used to expand short forms:
+Middlewares use an absolute file path to be loaded.
+The following characters will be used to expand short forms:

 -   `^abc` -> `/path/to/this/library/src/middlewares/abc.js`
 -   `$@some/lib/abc` -> `@some/lib/src/middlewares/abc.js`